microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-subdomain.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an internet domain that is part of a primary domain.
-As an example, **learn.microsoft.com** is a subdomain of **microsoft.com**.
+For example, learn.microsoft.com is a subdomain of microsoft.com.

 ## Methods